LATTE: LAnguage Trajectory TransformEr: Abstract

 \section{Abstract}

 Natural language is one of the most intuitive ways to express human intent.
-However, translating instructions and commands towards robotic motion generation, and deployment in the real world, is far from being an easy task.
-Indeed, combining robotic's inherent low-level geometric and kinodynamic constraints with human's high-level semantic information reinvigorates and raises new challenges to the task-design problem -- typically leading to task or hardware specific solutions with a static set of action targets and commands.
-This work instead proposes a flexible language-based framework that allows to modify generic 3D robotic trajectories using language commands with reduced constraints about prior task or robot information.
-By taking advantage of pre-trained language models, we employ an auto-regressive transformer to map natural language inputs and contextual images into changes in 3D trajectories.
-We show through simulations and real-life experiments that the model can successfully follow human intent, modifying the shape and speed of trajectories for multiple robotic platforms and contexts.
-This study takes a step into building large pre-trained foundational models for robotics and shows how such models can create more intuitive and flexible interactions between human and machines.
-Codebase available at: {\url{https://github.com/arthurfenderbucker/NL_trajectory_reshaper}}.
+However, translating instructions and commands towards robotic motion generation and deployment in the real world is far from being an easy task.
+The challenge of combining a robot's inherent low-level geometric and kinodynamic constraints with a human's high-level semantic instructions traditionally is solved using task-specific solutions with little generalizability between hardware platforms, often with the use of static sets of target actions and commands.
+This work instead proposes a flexible language-based framework that allows a user to modify generic robotic trajectories.
+Our method leverages pre-trained language models (BERT and CLIP) to encode the user's intent and target objects directly from a free-form text input and scene images, fuses geometrical features generated by a transformer encoder network, and finally outputs trajectories using a transformer decoder, without the need of priors related to the task or robot information.
+We significantly extend our own previous work presented in \cite{bucker2022reshaping} by expanding the trajectory parametrization space to 3D and velocity as opposed to just XY movements.
+In addition, we now train the model to use actual images of the objects in the scene for context (as opposed to textual descriptions), and we evaluate the system in a diverse set of scenarios beyond manipulation, such as aerial and legged robots.
+Our simulated and real-life experiments demonstrate that our transformer model can successfully follow human intent, modifying the shape and speed of trajectories within multiple environments.
+Codebase available at: {\url{https://github.com/arthurfenderbucker/LaTTe-Language-Trajectory-TransformEr.git}}.